Mattress Shopping Tips

 Shop for the best value, not the lowest price.
-You can always find "bargain bedding" at rock bottom prices, but when it comes to getting a good night’s sleep, you should always buy the best that you can afford.
+You can always find "bargain bedding" at rock bottom prices.
+But when it comes to getting a good night’s sleep, you should always buy the best that you can afford.

+Frame it!
 If you need a frame, make sure you purchase a good one.
 All quality frames should have at least 2” wide wheels and a center support with a leg(s) for Full, Queen and King size mattress sets.
 A sub-standard frame will only cause you problems in the long run and is not a bargain at any price.

 We recommend buying a complete set.
 Mattresses and box springs are designed to work together, so they should be purchased together.
 A real working box spring not only provides more consistent support, but also helps the mattress last longer by acting as a shock absorber.
 However, some beds don’t use a box spring (i.e. platform beds, bunk beds).
 This is something that you should keep in mind when shopping for furniture as not having a box spring will affect the feel and durability of your mattress.